P1: dot

 M+ MR ; WRONG!

-That verification step in the middle produces 1°0°0 in the fx-260’s crude 7-segment lettering, the closest it can come to indicating 1°, zero minutes, zero seconds.
+That verification step in the middle produces 1°0°0 in the fx-260’s crude 7-segment lettering, the closest it can come to indicating one degree, zero minutes, zero seconds.
 Already the R47 is ahead on aesthetic points, but the important bit is the result, demonstrating that although the machine knew the units at each step, it still produced the erroneous value 1.017… which is wrong in both degrees and radians.
-Correct would be any of
+What we want is any of…

 `2° = 2/180π = π/90 = 0.0349 rad`